arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 #### Set Flashing Mode with Carrier

-The Portenta X8 can be set into programming mode by using a carrier platform, such as Max Carrier or Breakout, which provides DIP switches for convenient access; or using a few more lines of command with barebone Portenta X8 via ADB.
+The Portenta X8 can be set into programming mode by using a carrier platform, such as Max Carrier, Breakout, or Hat Carrier, which provides DIP switches for convenient access; or using a few more lines of command with barebone Portenta X8 via ADB.

 If you plan to use a carrier, please check the carrier's configuration to be paired with Portenta X8.